nitin23c/Terraform/docker_dev_server/README.md

 ### Output

 We have configured two output.
 One to print ec2 public ip and another to print our local public ip.

+### Remote State

+We have configured terraform to write the state data to a remote data store , which can be shared between multiple team members.
+This configuration can be seen in `backend.tf`.